IQSS/dataverse/doc/sphinx-guides/source/developers/remote-users.rst

 You can find this configuration in ``conf/keycloak``.
 There are two options available in this directory to run a Keycloak container: bash script or docker-compose.

-To run the container via bash script, execute the following command (Positioned in ``conf/keycloak``):
+To run the container via bash script, execute the following command (positioned in ``conf/keycloak``):

 ``./run-keycloak.sh``